 When Dr. Ernesto Cosme was appointed as the OIC President of Tarlac State University in 1992, the extension and research were merged into one under the dictatorship of Prof. Nogoy.
 When Dr. Alejandro Fernandez was appointed as the president of the university and the retirement of Dr. Nogoy happened, the dictatorship was turned over to Dr. Alfredo M. Conte.
 In 1995, Dr. Rodolfo Baking took over the presidency of the university, he separated the research from extension.
 The research was under the dictatorship of Dr. Victoria Gengania, while Dr. Conte continued his stewardship as the Director of Extension.
 This led to the designation of chairmen to take charge of the various functions and areas of concern and programs and also the designation of College Extension Coordinators whose main function is to serve as link between the University Extension Office to the various colleges.
 Extension Initiative were undertaken collaboration with civic organizations, religious organizations and local government units.
 The granting of level of III A status of the university under the leadership of President Dolores G. Matias, Dr. Gengania was appointed as Vice President for Planning, Research and Extension in 2002.
 She filed her one-year Sabbatical leave starting June 2005 and Dr. Conte took over her position as OIC up to his retirement on March 6, 2006.

-Upon the retirement of Dr. Conte, Dr. Glenard T. Madriaga, took over the directorship of the University Extension Office (UEO) who is committed to extend quality services by sharing TSU’s expertise for the upliftment of the socio-cultural, technological, educational and environmental condition f the populace towards sustainable development.
+Upon his retirement, Dr. Glenard took over the dictatorship who is committed to extend quality services by sharing the university's expertise in uplifting the socio-cultural, technological, educational and environmental condition f the populace towards sustainable development.
 Under his leadership, the University Extension Manual was approved by the Board of Regents under Resolution No. 39 series of 2008 dated June 9, 2008.